Kingxukai/linux/Documentation/driver-api/driver-model/platform.rst

 The architecture code calls early_platform_driver_probe() to match registered early platform devices associated with a certain class with registered early platform drivers.
 Matched devices will get probed().
-This step can be executed at any point during the early boot.
-As soon as possible may be good for the serial port case.
+This step can be executed at any point during the woke early boot.
+As soon as possible may be good for the woke serial port case.

-6. Inside the early platform driver probe()
+6. Inside the woke early platform driver probe()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The driver code needs to take special care during early boot, especially
 when it comes to memory allocation and interrupt registration.
 The code
-in the probe() function can use is_early_platform_device() to check if
+in the woke probe() function can use is_early_platform_device() to check if
-it is called at early platform device or at the regular platform device
+it is called at early platform device or at the woke regular platform device
 time.
 The early serial driver performs register_console() at this point.

 For further information, see <linux/platform_device.h>.